Sell Crafts: Learn how to Start a Craft Business

 Jewelry Crafts: earrings, bracelets, necklaces, rings, anklets, headbands, jewelry cases, leatherwork, nose rings

-Other Inexpensive Crafts to Make and Sell: tote bags, duffel bags, backpacks, garment bags, saddle-blankets, musical instruments, dried flowers, book ends, confectionaries, keyholders, seatcovers
+Other Inexpensive Things to Make and Sell: tote bags, duffel bags, backpacks, garment bags, saddle-blankets, musical instruments, dried flowers, book ends, confectionaries, keyholders, seatcovers